-Share-based compensation expense for the years ended December 31, 2018, 2017 and 2016 is classified as operating expenses in the consolidated statements of operations and comprehensive loss as follows:
+Share-based compensation expense for the years ended December 31, 2019, 2018 and 2017 is classified as operating expenses in the consolidated statements of operations and comprehensive loss as follows:

-For the For the Year Ended December 31, 2018 2017 2016 (in thousands) Research and development expenses \$ 9,172 \$ 7,670 \$ 4,936 General and administrative expenses 6,424 4,473 1,911 Total share-based compensation expense \$15,596 \$12,143 \$ 6,847
+For the For the Year Ended December 31, 2019 2018 2017 (in thousands) Research and development expenses \$ 9,479 \$ 9,172 \$ 7,670 General and administrative expenses 10,030 6,424 4,473 Total share-based compensation expense \$19,509 \$15,596 \$12,143

-Of the total share-based compensation expense recorded for the years ended December 31, 2018, 2017 and 2016, \$1.4 million, \$2.9 million and \$2.7 million, respectively, related to options granted to non-employees, all of which is included in research and development expenses on the consolidated statements of operations and comprehensive loss.
-Of the total share-based compensation expense recorded, the Parent recorded share-based compensation expense of \$2.3 million, \$4.0 million and \$2.8 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+There was no share-based compensation expense recorded for the year ended December 31, 2019 related to options granted to non-employees.
+Of the total share-based compensation expense recorded for the years ended December 31, 2018 and 2017, \$1.4 million and \$2.9 million, respectively, related to options granted to non-employees, all of which is included in research and development expenses on the consolidated statements of operations and comprehensive loss.
+Of the total share-based compensation expense recorded, the Parent recorded share-based compensation expense of \$1.2 million, \$2.3 million and \$4.0 million for the years ended December 31, 2019, 2018 and 2017, respectively.
 The Parent records the share-based compensation expense related to options granted to non-employees and non-employee directors.
-The options granted to non-employees directors are treated as options granted to employees.
+The options granted to non-employee directors are treated as options granted to employees.
 The Parent's subsidiaries record share-based compensation expense related to options and RSUs granted to employees of the subsidiaries, as well as shares issued to employees of the subsidiaries.